SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 **Functions in Python**

-A function is a block of reusable acode that performs a specific task.
-It allows you to organize your code into logical and modular units, making it easier to read, understand, and maintain.
-Functions in Python are defined using the `def` keyword followed by the function name, parentheses, and a colon.
-They can have parameters and may return a value using the `return` keyword.
+In programming, a function is a set of instructions that can be used repeatedly to perform a particular task.
+It helps to organize code into manageable and understandable units.
+In Python, you define a function using the `def` keyword, followed by the function name, parentheses, and a colon.
+Functions can also have parameters and may return values using the `return` keyword.

 I've got an idea.
 Let's have a picnic!
 Let's start by buying some ingredients at the store.